shakfu/buyer-log/doc/FIXES_APPLIED.md

 Successfully addressed the most critical issues identified in the code review:

 **Completed:**
-- ✓ Test coverage dramatically improved (1 → 21 tests)
+- [x] Test coverage dramatically improved (1 → 21 tests)
-- ✓ Database configuration centralized and environment-aware
+- [x] Database configuration centralized and environment-aware
-- ✓ Error handling improved with specific exception types
+- [x] Error handling improved with specific exception types
-- ✓ Input validation added to web endpoints
+- [x] Input validation added to web endpoints
-- ✓ Type hints added for better tooling support
+- [x] Type hints added for better tooling support

 **Result:**
 The codebase is significantly more robust, testable, and maintainable.
 The foundation is now in place for continued improvement with lower risk of regressions.

-**All tests passing:** 21/21 ✓
+**All tests passing:** 21/21 [x]